 - Colwood has a population of just over 17,000 people in approximately 6,500 private households.

 - Colwood's population is set to increase 55% by the year 2038, to a population of 26,265.

 - Colwood's workforce is highly educated and Colwood residents have a higher median household income than neighbouring communities.

 - The majority of working individuals hold occupations in sales and service; business, finance and administration; education, law, and community and government services.

-- There are approximately 800 businesses in Colwood, including home based businesses.
+- There are well over 500 businesses in Colwood, including home based businesses.

 - Employment opportunities are project to increase by 83.7% in Colwood by 2038.*

 - The BC Transit Futures Plan identifies the Island Highway in Colwood as an exclusive corridor for a rapid transit network running from Victoria's Inner Harbour to the heart of Colwood.

 - Colwood is home to one university, one high school, two middle schools, four elementary schools, including one french immersion school as well as alternative education programs and an innovative nature preschool.
 See the Education page.